Come Around by Vastye

 I’m writing new music now, and I’m really excited about the direction it’s taking.
 I’m collaborating with some great musicians, producers, and writers.

-For more question and answer sessions with creative people in Oklahoma from the Tuesday Treat series, click here.
+For more question and answer sessions with creative people in Oklahoma from the Creator Conversation series, click here.